Asbjoedt/CLISC/README.md

   - OpenDocument with extensions FODS, ODS and OTS
 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx
-* Your spreadsheets are packaged in a new archivable directory, which includes copies of the original spreadsheets

 <sub>*XLA and XLAM file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
 Therefore, they are excluded from conversion but will be copied to the new archivable directory.</sub>